ffrouin/suspicious/README.md

 # How to deploy Suspicious

-We first need to put in place the MaxMind GeoIP framework.
+We first need to put in place the MaxMind GeoIP framework on our backend server.
 Then we'll configure different fail2ban nodes to send their logs to our backend server.
-And after we setup the frontend service with a web server we will run the backend script that may format your data for the Suspicious frontend.
+And after we setup the frontend service with a web service we will run the backend script that may format your data for the Suspicious frontend.

 ## MaxMind GeoIP framework